manuelvpardoo/software_II_Scanning/README.md

-# Automatic database creation using ROS - Grasshopper
+# Automatic database creation using ROS - Grasshopper Manuel

 This repository contains all our developments for the Software II group project.
 We explore the idea of an automatic 3D-scanned object database creator: